Marriage is a very special time in the life of a couple and I believe your day should be treated with the greatest of respect and care.

 or click on 'NOIM'

-You must lodge the 'NOIM' with the authorised celebrant a minimum of one month and one day prior to the date you wish to get married.
+You must lodge the 'NOIM' with the authorised celebrant a minimum of one calendar month prior to the date you wish to get married.
 For example, if you lodged the notice on 25 June, the earliest date you could get married would be 26 July.The notice is valid for 18 months from the date it is received by the celebrant.

 Documents you will require